Utility Bill ToolsHome cost calculators

 Why is my winter electric bill higher?

-Common drivers include electric heating, heat pumps, space heaters, water heaters, and shorter daylight hours.
+Common drivers include electric heating, heat pump backup heat, space heaters, water heaters, cold snaps, and shorter daylight hours.
 Compare kWh usage, billing days, and the all-in rate before blaming one appliance.

 Should I compare total dollars or daily kWh?